 2. Avoid the Unexpected: Review Your Medicare Annual Notice of Change

 Surprisingly, more than half (57 percent) of Medicare beneficiaries do not review or compare coverage options annually.2 Why is it so important to go over Medicare's ANOC?
 If you don't, you may be blindsided with wallet-busting, out-of-pocket expenses.
 Plans can change from year to year, meaning benefits, doctors, and providers can be added or removed.
-Understanding these plan adjustments can help you decide if staying with your current plan is best or if you should look elsewhere.
+If you don't receive your annual ANOC, check with your plan's carrier.

 3. Your Medicare Needs: Make a List and Check It Twice

 Your Medicare coverage plays a starring role in your health, wellness, and, ultimately, your quality of life.
 As you prepare for enrollment, make a list of the doctors, other health care providers, hospitals, and labs you currently use.
 Also, note if your health care has changed over the past year (for example, you've received a new medical diagnosis).
-List out any specialists and treatments you'll undergo.
+List out any specialists, treatments, and medications you'll need.
 Confirming that your health care team still accepts your Medicare plan is paramount as your plan can change network providers (or providers can choose to leave the network) at any time.

 Once you have your list in order, contact the providers directly to confirm they still accept your plan.
 Another fantastic resource is Medicare's Provider Services Search, which allows you to review and compare everything from doctors and inpatient rehab facilities to hospice care and nursing homes.
 If you plan to enroll in Medicare Advantage, pay close attention to in-network vs. out-of-network providers.
 Unlike Original Medicare, most Medicare Advantage plans require you to choose a primary care doctor and obtain a specialist referral or prior authorization.
 Another big part of Medicare coverage is medication.
 Later in this article, we'll discuss the importance of finding the best prescription drug plan!